oem/automat/README.md

 If you have [rustup](https://rustup.rs) installed on your system you can simply run `cargo install automat`.

+You can also run it via docker.

+If you for example have a csv file called worldcitiespop.csv in your local directory:

+`docker run --rm -v $(PWD):/data oembot/automat  ./atm /data/worldcitiespop.csv filter "Population<10"`

 ## Benchmarks

 The benchmarks have been created with [hyperfine](https://github.com/sharkdp/hyperfine).